Monitor inventory on a phone, tablet, or PC

 Cloud-based programs are compatible with a wide range of sensors and measurement technologies.
 Their versatility lends them to use with bins, as well as tanks, or silos of different shapes and sizes, storing all types of grain, feed, ingredients, fertilizer, or fuel.
 Replacing a manual measurement with an automated level sensor leads to:

-Better Accuracy: Most level sensors are accurate within 0.2” of distance measured
+• Better Accuracy: Most level sensors are accurate within 0.2” of the distance measured

-Time Saving: More measurements done with less manpower, requiring fewer people
+• Time-Saving: More measurements were done with less manpower, requiring fewer people

 80 GHz non-contact radar provides superior level measurement in extremely dusty conditions.
 Models designed for liquids perform in excessive steam, condensation, vapor, and surface foam.